Institute of Museum and Library Services (IMLS), NFAH.

 Regulatory Flexibility Act

 IMLS, in accordance with the Regulatory Flexibility Act, 5 U.S.C.
-605(b), has reviewed these proposed regulations and certifies that they will not have a significant economic impact on a substantial number of small entities because they pertain to administrative matters affecting the agency.
+605(b), has reviewed these regulations and certifies that they will not have a significant economic impact on a substantial number of small entities because they pertain to administrative matters affecting the agency.

 Unfunded Mandates Reform Act of 1995

 These regulations will not result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more in any one year, and it will not significantly or uniquely affect small governments.
 Therefore, no actions are necessary under the provisions of the Unfunded Mandates Reform Act of 1995, 2 U.S.C.
 1501, et seq.

 Small Business Regulatory Enforcement Fairness Act of 1996